jh1993/UnderusedOptions/README.txt

 Annihilate:
 - Max charges upgrade now costs 6 SP and gives +16 charges.
 - Arcane Annihilation and Dark Annihilation merged into one upgrade that costs 2 SP, so you can save SP at a circle.
-- Disintegrate (7 SP): Annihilate will now deal all of its damage in separate 1 damage hits, cycling through all of its damage types repeatedly.
-Each hit removes SH separately, and cannot be resisted unless the target is immune to that damage type.
+- Micro Annihilate (2 SP): Annihilate will deal 1 fire, 1 lightning, and 1 physical damage before its other hits.
+This damage is fixed, and cannot be increased using shrines, skills, or buffs.
+If you have the Nightmare Annihilation upgrade, this will deal dark and arcane damage as well.

 Blazerip:
 - Fractal Rip (6 SP): Each hit of Blazerip now has a 10% chance of triggering another Blazerip on that tile.
 This can still happen even if an empty tile is hit.
 Each rip can trigger at most one additional rip.